April 29, 2019 at 1:00 pm - 2:00 pm Eastern

 Claire Bailey, MPH, RD, Medical University of South Carolina

 Claire earned her Master of Public Health in Nutrition with a coordinated program in Dietetics from UNC Gillings School of Global Public Health in 2016.
-During her graduate program she also earned a certificate in Global Health and developed an interest in community-based nutrition interventions, particularly those addressing the nutrition transition and dual burden of malnutrition.
-Currently, Claire lives in Tanzania where she works for Medical University of South Carolina as Program Coordinator for a research study investigating the impact of integrated HIV and NCD screening on HIV testing uptake and engagement in HIV care.
+During her graduate program, she also earned a certificate in Global Health and developed an interest in community-based nutrition interventions, particularly those addressing the nutrition transition and dual burden of malnutrition.
+Currently, Claire lives in Tanzania where she works for the Medical University of South Carolina as Program Coordinator for a research study investigating the impact of integrated HIV and NCD screening on HIV testing uptake and engagement in HIV care.

 Participants of this webinar will receive 1 CEU for live attendance.
 The webinar provides information on the following:

 Nutrition Education and Research Methods

 SNEB members should use the button above to login and register for the webinar at no cost.
 If you are not a member of SNEB and are interested in membership and would like to view this webinar, please email us and we will provide you with a code to view this webinar.